 SportsAid undertakes an athlete survey each year to help highlight and better understand the sacrifices made by the next generation of sports stars - and their families - as they look to pursue their ambitions.

-SportsAid's annual athlete survey, delivered by Nunki Solutions, has been conducted since 2007.
+SportsAid's annual athlete survey has been conducted since 2007.
 The questions cover a range of topics including biggest challenges, motivations and inspirations, targets for the future, the importance of SportsAid support and the cost implications of their sport.
 The most recent survey results were released in September 2019.

 The survey was completed by 650 athletes - that’s a response rate of 62%.
 There was a near even gender split (51% female, 49% male) overall with a slight skew among disabled athletes (55% male, 45% female).
 80% of the respondents are non-disabled (520 athletes) and 20% disabled (130 athletes).
 88% compete in an Olympic and Paralympic discipline.